chenxumiao/chenxumiao.github.io/personalexperiences.md

   * Honored to win the provincial third prize of University Group B of Java Software Development of The 11th Blue Bridge Cup National Software and Information Technology Professional Talent Competition (Sichuan Division).
 * School Level
   * Honored to receive the Outstanding Student Scholarship (2018-2019, 2019-2020, 2020-2021).
-  * Honored to receive the Outstanding university graduates in Sichuan Province (2021-2022).
+  * Honored to receive the Outstanding University Graduates in Sichuan Province (2020-2021).
   * Honored to receive the Excellent Student (2018-2019, 2019-2020).
   * And all.